weareantenna/inline-translations/README.md

 ```

 You can publish the configuration by running the command below.
-This will add the file `` where you can configure the package.
+This will add the file `inline-translations.php` where you can configure the package.
 ```
 php artisan vendor:publish --provider="Antenna\InlineTranslations\InlineTranslationsServiceProvider"
 ```